 02 of 10

-Although they are less busy than their Cocker or Springer Spaniel relatives, they are certainly not couch potatoes.
-They will fit in well with an active family lifestyle.
-They usually enjoy the company of other dogs and can do well in a multi-pet household.
+The Cavalier King Charles spaniel is a popular companion breed with a loving and peaceful temperament that has endeared them to dog lovers since the 17th century.
+They were beloved by royalty and nobility for curling up in their laps.
+Although they are less busy than their cocker or springer spaniel relatives, they are not couch potatoes.
+They will fit in well with an active family lifestyle, usually enjoying the company of other dogs and living in a multi-pet household.

 03 of 10

 Pomeranians are known for being incredibly loyal, brave, and affectionate with their owners, making them a top cuddly choice.
 Historically, these small dogs traveled in packs and would need to cuddle with their pack to keep warm.
 Accustomed to handling, they will likely paw at you, asking for hugs, tickles, or neck scratches.

 Poms are smart little dogs, and, with the right training, they are up for most challenges.
 They can be sassy and vocal and like to be the boss.
 Because they often demand to be the center of attention, you would need to make careful introductions if they were to live with another dog or young children.

 Coat and Color: Double long-haired coat; foxy face, pointy erect ears, and curled tail; it comes in more than a dozen colors, including black, brown, red, orange, cream, gray, brindle, and more